ahtishamulhaque/Sample-Code/README.md

 # sam-code
-This is a sample of code.
+This is a sample of code!